 Traditionally, Indians the world over during the period of the ’80s and ’90s were viewing childbearing as an immediate post-marriage goal.
 So, did the scene different in the 2020s?

-As they say – It is all in the typical Indian’s psyche and the mindset which did not alter a bit even today also.
-Thanks! to the society who believe that – “healthy couples should produce their offspring at a very early stage of a couple’s married life.”
+As they say – It is all in the typical Indian’s psyche and mindset which did not alter a bit even today also.
+Thanks! to the society that believes that – “healthy couples should produce their offspring at a very early stage of a couple’s married life.”

 Perspectives Vs Assumptions: Then & Now

-For women, in particular, cultural pressures can place emphasis on childbearing and infertility have invited social stigma, even though infertility can be caused by both the men and women, because fertility naturally declines as men and women age.
+For women, in particular, cultural pressures can place emphasis on childbearing and infertility has invited social stigma, even though infertility can be caused by both men and women, because fertility naturally declines as men and women age.

 Current work timings and busy schedules have directly impacted the body mechanisms and phycological distress, which boils down to stress in daily life.
 It is therefore not surprising that infertility has a profound psychological effect on couples, up to 20% of whom need support to cope with their inability to have children.

 Although there have been tremendous technological advances in fertility treatments and testing methods, the elderly generation was taboo towards emerging treatments and kind of watchful to newer methods.
 But, thanks to technology, fortunately, the younger lot is accepting the new normal and facing the reality by approaching advanced fertility centers.
 In fact, It’s the only way forward to improve their chance of becoming parents.

 Infertility care has improved remarkably during recent decades and has received growing attention from healthcare providers.
 Several treatments, including expensive options such as Assisted Reproductive Techniques (ART), are now available for routine use in a number of public healthcare systems.

 Naturally, most people are now seeking medical intervention and many, including those who are middle class too, are ready to adopt newer methods in this medical arena.